-(e) to the extent required by a Lease, or by law, order, decree, regulation, or rule (including, without limitation, those of any regulatory agency, securities commission, stock exchange, judicial, or administrative proceeding).
-If a Party is required to disclose Confidential Data under this Article 7.1.2.2(e), the Party shall promptly provide all other Parties to this Agreement written notice of those proceedings so that the non-disclosing Parties may seek a protective order or other remedy.
+(f) to the extent required by (i) a Lease, (ii) by law, order, decree, regulation, or rule (including those of any regulatory agency, securities commission, stock exchange, judicial, or administrative proceeding), or (iii) directive of a governmental authority with jurisdiction over the Contract Area.
+If a Party is required to disclose Confidential Data under Article 7.1.2.2(f)(ii), the Party shall promptly provide all other Parties to this Agreement written notice of any such proceeding so that the non-disclosing Parties may seek a protective order or other remedy.
 A disclosing Party shall furnish only such Confidential Data as is legally required and will use its reasonable efforts to obtain confidential treatment for any Confidential Data disclosed;

-(f) to an entity allocating or desiring to transport, process, or purchase Hydrocarbons produced under this Agreement for the purpose of making Hydrocarbon reserve estimates or other technical evaluations or allocating Hydrocarbon products to source points;
+(g) to an entity allocating or desiring to transport, process, or purchase Hydrocarbons produced under this Agreement for the purpose of making Hydrocarbon reserve estimates or other technical evaluations or allocating Hydrocarbon products to source points;

-(g) to third parties for benchmarking studies and industry performance reviews; provided that the Confidential Data disclosed does not include competitive information or data and the studies blind the identities of the participants and the origin of the Confidential Data; and
+(h) to third parties for benchmarking studies and industry performance reviews; provided that the Confidential Data disclosed does not include competitive information or data and the studies blind the identities of the participants and the origin of the Confidential Data;

-(h) to a contractor for the purpose of offsite storage of Confidential Data.
+(i) to a contractor for the purpose of offsite storage of Confidential Data;

+(j) to an entity conducting bona fide, good faith negotiations directed toward entering into an agreement with the Parties to dedicate or process oil, gas, associated liquids or produced water at a Production System or Offsite Host Facility; and

+(k) to a government-led or government-sanctioned investigative body during a period of emergency.

 Limited Releases to Offshore Scout Association